AFM-SPM/PerovStats/docs/usage.md

 ### perovstats-process.ipynb

-#### This is the main notebook to use when running PerovStats, and allows multiple `.spm` files to be processed in one run
+#### This is the main notebook to use when running PerovStats, and allows multiple files to be processed in one run

 ## Running from the command line